|

 Dry Ingredients:

-• Baking Powder & Baking Soda: These leavening agents will help your cake rise and become fluffy.
+• Baking Powder & Baking Soda: these leavening agents will help the cake rise and become fluffy.

 Wet Ingredients: